stumpwm/mahogany/doc/devel/features.md

   + Make switching between open tiled windows and floating windows better
   + Instead of the frame tree being binary, allow for some frames to have more than 2 children
 + Command system for implementing keybindings
-+ Keyboard driven window managment
++ Keyboard driven window management
 + Input focus
   - Can options for`*mouse-focus-policy*` be improved?
 Should all existing options be implemented?
     Should new options be added?

-## New Featuress
+## New Features
-+ Default to a more usuable/beginner friendly initial configuration
++ Default to a more usable/beginner friendly initial configuration

 ## Features that shouldn't be included
-+ User interaction features like menus, messages, and input boxes should be implemented as seperate applications, or already existing applications should be used.
++ User interaction features like menus, messages, and input boxes should be implemented as separate applications, or already existing applications should be used.